Soliris® (Eculizumab)

 What are the ingredients in Soliris?

 Soliris works by blocking the last step in a pathway called the complement system.
 Your body uses this pathway to help fight off harmful bacteria and other pathogens.
-The complement system has been shown to be involved in the inflammatory response in NMO that leads to nerve damage.
-Blocking the complement pathway can slow down or stop this inflammation and nerve damage.1
+The complement system has been shown to be involved in the inflammatory response in NMOSD that leads to nerve damage.
+Blocking the complement pathway can prevent this inflammation and nerve damage.1

 Soliris binds to and inhibits a specific protein in the complement system called C5.
-Preventing complement system activation is thought to prevent the damaging effects of the immune system attacking its own healthy cells, which occurs in NMO.1
+Preventing complement system activation prevents the damaging effects of the immune system attacking its own healthy cells in NMOSD.1

 What are the possible side effects?